-“We hire people for their technical skills, but we fire them for who they are.”
-Russell complained.
+“We always hire people for their technical skills, but we fire them for who they are.”
+Russell explained.

 “What do mean, strange behavior?”
-I was getting curious.
+I was curious.

 “Do you interview to discover this type of behavior?”

 “No, usually the person is pretty well coached by a headhunter on how to handle the interview, so we don’t find out until later.”
 Russell stopped, his brow furrowed.
-“You mean you can interview for a bad attitude?”
+“Do you mean, you can interview for a bad attitude?”